The Business Resource Network is Free to all Employers

-Oakland County Michigan Works! has partnered with the Oakland Livingston Human Service Agency (OLHSA) to launch the Business Resource Network employee retention assistance program to help county businesses keep their workers, a challenge given today’s record-low unemployment and competitive job market across the region.
+Good employees are invaluable and keeping them is a priority.
+Oakland County Michigan Works! has partnered with the Oakland Livingston Human Service Agency (OLHSA) to offer the Business Resource Network (BRN), which directly addresses employee turnover and disengagement.

 How it Works